CedArctic/DigiSpark-Scripts/README.md

 >WiFi_Profile_Mailer : Writes the wireless network credentials to a csv file and emails it.

+>Fork_Bomb : Opens up an obfuscated windows terminal and makes it multiply itself uncontrolably causing the machine to either lock or crash.

 # Credits and resources:
-p0wc0w for the original WiFi Grabber and Mailer Scripts. hak5darren for the USB Rubber Ducky Documentation: https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript Digistump for the DigiSpark and their documentation: https://github.com/digistump/DigisparkArduinoIntegration/blob/master/libraries/DigisparkKeyboard/DigiKeyboard.h
+p0wc0w for the original WiFi Grabber and Mailer Scripts.
+BlackBoot for the original fork bomb. hak5darren for the USB Rubber Ducky Documentation: https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript Digistump for the DigiSpark and their documentation: https://github.com/digistump/DigisparkArduinoIntegration/blob/master/libraries/DigisparkKeyboard/DigiKeyboard.h